Leaving Home (Jebediah song)

 "Leaving Home" is a song by Australian alternative rock band Jebediah, released in April 1997 as the lead single from their debut studio album, Slightly Odway.
 It was written by band members Chris Daymond, Kevin Mitchell, Vanessa Thornton and Brett Mitchell.
 It peaked at number 48 on the ARIA Singles Chart and reached number 10 in the Triple J Hottest 100 music poll for 1997.

+Background

+In an interview with broadcaster Jane Gazzo, Kevin Mitchell explained that 'Leaving Home' was written during a rehearsal session in Melbourne when the band was about to record their "Jerks of Attention" single with producer Lyndsay Gravina.

+"Because we got bored, we started jamming other stuff.
+I had a chord progression and a little bit of a melody which was fresh in my mind and I just started playing it.
+I know we came up with an unashamedly Weezerish middle eight for the song.
+I wrote the lyrics in my bedroom in Perth."